The Coca-Cola Company

 - Encourage and promote effective public, public-private and civil society partnerships, building on the experience and resourcing strategies of partnerships

-The scale in which Coca-cola operates gives them the opportunity to be a leader of sustainability.
+The massive scale in which Coca-cola operates gives them the opportunity to be a leader of sustainability.
+They therefore must make progress in proportion to their impact.
 Coca-Cola has received a rating of D.

 Analyst Outlook: Negative

-Coca-Cola is the world’s No. 1 corporate plastic polluter, but it won’t stop using plastic bottles because customers like them too much according to Bea Perez, Head of Sustainability at the World Economic Forum in Davos.
+Coca-Cola is considered the world’s No. 1 corporate plastic polluter, but it won’t stop using plastic bottles because customers like them too much, according to Bea Perez, Head of Sustainability at the World Economic Forum in Davos.

 - Though the company claims to be exploring low-calorie alternatives, much of their products consist of high sugar, high calorie beverages that have a direct impact on public health and childhood obesity